Destinations · The Salon

 The Schöneberg Pilgrimage

-The Eldorado club was here — not a museum now, but there's a plaque.
+The Eldorado club was here — not a museum now, but there’s a plaque.
 The Institute for Sexual Science was blocks away.
 The bars that operated before the Nazis shut them down, and then the bars that reopened after 1945, are still operating on these streets.
 This is not a reconstructed heritage district.
-This is a living neighborhood where the queer community has maintained continuity for a hundred years.
+This is a living neighborhood where the queer community has maintained continuity for 100 years.

 Walk Nollendorfplatz at golden hour.
 You’ll see older queer men and women — the generation that lived through the 1970s and 80s — sitting at the café tables.
 You’ll see young queer people moving through the neighborhood like it’s just the city they live in.
 You’ll see the brass plaques embedded in the sidewalk memorializing the people murdered in the Nazi camps — the queer ones, the Jewish ones, the political prisoners.